KUR-creative/data-warehouse/README.md

 ## Interface
 `cli.py` command line interface.
-Run `python main.py` to see all commands. cli command calls funtions in entity modules.
+Run `python main.py` to see all commands. cli command calls funtions in entity modules. \
+Some simple command can call tasks.functions directly.

 `main.py` entry point.
 Call cli or tmp code for testing.